treeverse/lakeFS/design/open/uncomitted-gc.md

 1. Listing namespace objects (optimized)
    1. Read all objects directly from object store
-   2. Skip partitions that are newer than < TOKEN_EXPIRY_TIME >
+   2. Skip slices that are newer than < TOKEN_EXPIRY_TIME >
-   3. Using the partitions, stop after reading the last partition read by previous GC run -> `Store DF`
+   3. Using the slices, stop after reading the last slice read by previous GC run -> `Store DF`
 2. Find candidates for deletion
    1. Subtract `Committed DF` from `Store DF`
    2. Subtract current `Uncommitted DF` from `Store DF`